-Harpguitars.net is the central worldwide web hub for all things harp guitar.
+Harpguitars.net is the worldwide web hub for all things harp guitar.
 It is funded by the nonprofit Harp Guitar Foundation, which depends on donations from readers such as you.
-It is the home of the Harp Guitar Gathering®, an annual festival also supported by the Foundation.

-The site includes exhaustive sections on History, Players and Luthiers, along with extensive articles, photographs, music listings and a member's Forum.
+The site includes exhaustive sections on History, Players and Luthiers, along with extensive articles, photographs and music listings.
 It strives to be non-"political" and all-inclusive.

-I, Gregg Miner, am your host.
-My short bio is below, and you can learn more about me on my personal web site if you'd like.
-Consider all text, commentary and captions to be my own, except where otherwise noted.
-I am helped by a small army of occasional volunteers (see list at left), and am always looking for more help from anyone with an interest in the instrument or with information and knowledge to share.
+Allow me to introduce myself: Gregg Miner.
+I'm the original creator, webmaster, and your host.
+My bio and testimonials are below, and you can see my full harp guitar and other musical instrument credits on my personal web site.
+All text, commentary and captions are my own, except where otherwise noted.
+I have been helped by a small army of occasional volunteers (see list at left), and am always looking for more help from anyone with an interest in the instrument or with information and knowledge to share.

-In the year 2000, an unusual site called harpguitars.com appeared on the web, the brainchild of Don Adams, a web designer and harp guitar aficionado.
-Including the first-ever public forum for harp guitar players and collectors, it featured a potpourri of harp guitar topics, and was imagined as the future central web location for everything related to the harp guitar.
-Unfortunately, after just two years, Don had to abandon the project, and it went offline by 2003.
+In the year 2000, a web site called harpguitars.com appeared, the brainchild of Don Adams, a web designer and harp guitar aficionado.
+It included the first-ever public forum for harp guitar players and collectors and featured a potpourri of harp guitar topics.
+Unfortunately, after just two years, it went offline in 2002.

 It was Don who helped plant the seed to create my own archival study site in 2002 on the instruments of Chris Knutsen, the "father" of our American hollow-arm harp guitar.
 That site quickly outgrew my wildest expectations, while at the same time I was discovering a huge amount of other unpublished harp guitar material scattered about.
 Added to all this was the ever-expanding harp guitar community, which took a new direction with the first annual (though we didn't know it at the time!)
 Harp Guitar Gathering®, founded by Stephen Bennett in 2003.

-I thus made the decision in April, 2004 to re-create and further expand Don's original concept into a new, permanent home for all things harp guitar: Harpguitars.net.
-The new site name was chosen after polling the community (as the hoped-for ".com" name had been gobbled up by Internet pirates).
-The vast Knutsen Archives were folded into the History section of the site, which quickly became one of the largest single-topic online repositories known and shows no signs of being remotely complete.
-For its web presence, the Gathering (or "HGG") was also incorporated into Harpguitars.net from its inception.
+In April, 2004 I made the decision to expand upon Don's original concept to create a new, permanent home for all things harp guitar: Harpguitars.net.
+The vast Knutsen Archives were folded into the History section of the site, which quickly became one of the largest single-topic online repositories and shows no signs of being remotely complete.
+For its web presence, the Harp Guitar Gathering® (eventually trademarked) was originally incorporated into Harpguitars.net from the Gathering's inception.

 |Gregg Miner has been